'We are the friend' - inspiring those fleeing terror

 Born in Foumban, close to the Nigerian border, the issue is close to her heart.

-"I grew up in a family of four [children] and every time I have something to give to people it is a very big pleasure to give to them.
+"I grew up in a family of four [children] and every time I have something to give to people it is a very big pleasure to give to them," she said.

 "That is why I was very engaged with this job with the UNHCR.